Asthma in adults

 Omalizumab (Xolair) is FDA-approved for patients age 12 and older who have moderate-to-severe persistent asthma related to allergies.
 Omalizumab is a biologic drug that targets and blocks the antibody immunoglobulin E (IgE), a chemical trigger of the inflammatory events associated with an allergic asthma attack.

-Omalizumab is given by injection every 2 - 4 weeks.
+Omalizumab is given by injection every 2 to 4 weeks.
 It is used only to treat patients who have moderate-to-severe persistent asthma related to allergies whose symptoms are not controlled by inhaled corticosteroids.

 Omalizumab should always be injected in a doctor’s office, and health care providers should observe patients for at least 2 hours after an injection.
 Patients should also carry emergency self-treatment for anaphylaxis (such as an Epi-Pen) and know how to use it.
 With an Epi-Pen, or similar auto-injector device, patients can quickly give themselves a life-saving dose of epinephrine.